ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

 ## Before you begin
 {: #automate-sap-ase-sybase-ha-sz-delpoyment-before}

-Before you deploy SAP NetWeaver High Availability on Single Zone:
+Before you deploy SAP NetWeaver High Availability on Single Zone or Multi Zone:

 * The automation for this deployment requires {{site.data.keyword.cloud}} File Storage for VPC to complete successfully. {{site.data.keyword.cloud}} File Storage for VPC is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, Osaka, and Tokyo regions.
 Contact your IBM Sales representative to get access.
 For more information, see [{{site.data.keyword.cloud}} File Storage for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-vpc-about).
 * Set up your account to access the VPC.
 Make sure that your account is [upgraded to a paid account](https://cloud.ibm.com/docs/account?topic=account-accountfaqs#changeacct).